SharinaS/Cloud-Engineering-Fundamentals/cloudwatch.md

 CloudWatch > Logs

 Allows for performance logging.
 So, you can send all your logs to CloudWatch.
 Allows for aggregation, monitoring and storing of logs.

+### CloudWatch Logs Insights

+CloudWatch Logs Insights enables you to interactively search and analyze your log data in Amazon CloudWatch Logs.

+You can perform queries to help you quickly and effectively respond to operational issues.
+If an issue occurs, you can use CloudWatch Logs Insights to identify potential causes and validate deployed fixes.

+CloudWatch Logs Insights includes a purpose-built query language with a few simple but powerful commands.
+CloudWatch Logs Insights provides sample queries, command descriptions, query autocompletion, and log field discovery to help you get started quickly.
+Sample queries are included for several types of AWS service logs.

 ## Events